gabuz0me/Demo_AoC_5/script/article_en.md

 Note that we do not check if it is legal or not to apply the shift to our value.
 It's been done before.
 Here, we only want the result of the operation.
 We could use it wrongly, but we won't.

 Now, we're done with the `Shifter` objects.
-It is quite nice to notice here that for a given *shifter* `s`, `s.dst - s.src` and `s.src + s.length` would always have constant values.
+It is quite nice to notice here that for any given *shifter* `s`, `s.dst - s.src` and `s.src + s.length` would always have constant values.
 We will talk later about *optimizing* algorithms, but here we would perform extra subtraction or addition each time we want to test a value or to apply the mapping on it.
 Instead, we can modify the object like this:

 ```python
 class Shifter: